ArunLR12/Flask_ORM_RESTful/README.md

       * Open 'Docker Desktop'

-      * Re-start the 'app' container again
+      * Re-start the 'app' container again from the 'Docker Desktop'